thmuch/texel/README.md

 ![Texel main window on Atari Falcon 030](Screenshots/screenshot.gif)

+While I was coding, [Götz Hoffart](https://68k.computer/) was testing the software, reporting bugs, making sugestions for improvements &ndash;
+and he wrote the German manual.
+Distribution of the German version was done by Heidelberg-based company [Application Systems](https://www.application-systems.de/texel/indexa.html);
+pretty famous at that time, and they're still in business today (selling Mac &amp; PC software and games).
+The English version was translated and distributed by [System Solutions](https://www.system-solutions.co.uk/) in London.

 ## Disclaimer

 This source code is completely out of date.
 It is provided as-is without any warranty.